sbland/fortran_environment/README.md

 ## WAF Build Tool
 The Fortran code is built using the Waf\_ build tool.
 This requires Python 2.5 or newer (including 3.x) to be available.
 If any errors with waf check if update needed (See troubleshooting at bottom).

 # Environment Setup (DOCKER)
-You will need docker in order to create a virtual environment to run the fortran model
+You will need docker in order to create a virtual environment to run the fortran model You also need clone pfUnit and its submodules `cd vendor/` && `git clone https://github.com/Goddard-Fortran-Ecosystem/pFUnit.git --recursive`

 ## Windows
 https://docs.docker.com/docker-for-windows/

 ## Windows (Home edition)